Are you looking to evolve your personal brand?

 PR Resource: The Rebel Yell Statement

-The Rebel Yell Statement
+Storytelling Technique: The Rebel Yell Statement

-Copywriter Kevin Rogers published this simple yet effective script to improve your storytelling, the rebel yell statement, named after the legendary rock anthem by Billy Idol.
+Copywriter Kevin Rogers published this simple yet effective script to improve your storytelling, the Rebel Yell Statement, named after the legendary rock anthem by Billy Idol.

-Here’s the rebel yell statement script for you to try:
+Here’s the Rebel Yell Statement script for you to try:

 My name is _________, I love _________ but was fed up with _________.
 So I created _________ that _________.